avivey/arc-vscode/README.md

   effect.
 Lints also might drift when making large changes.
 * Most lints only show up as 3-characters-squiggle, which is hard to see.\
   We suggest users install the `usernamehw.errorlens` extension.
-* When working with multiple Phabricator servers, the hovercard cache may get confused.
+* When working with multiple Phorge servers, the hovercard cache may get confused.

 ## Disclaimers

-This extension is not affiliated with, nor is it supported by, [Phacility](https://phacility.com/) or the Phabricator project.
+This extension is not affiliated with, nor is it supported by, [Phacility](https://phacility.com/), the Phabricator project or the Phorge project.
 All trademarks are property of their respective owners.